Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Interaction with the environment

 \section{Interaction with the environment}

-LPRTs require an explanation for (i) how neutron stars can attain spin periods of minutes to hours, and (ii) how they maintain the non-thermal electron populations needed for coherent emission.
-Vacuum dipole braking alone cannot spin pulsars down to such long periods within Galactic timescales.
-At the same time, rotational energy losses at these long $P$ are negligible, so an external power source is needed to sustain the electron cyclotron maser.
+LPRTs require an explanation for (i) how compact stars can attain spin periods of minutes to hours, and (ii) how they maintain the non-thermal electron populations needed for coherent emission.

+Both MWDs and neutron stars are, in principle, capable of producing ECME.
+In the case of MWDs, spin periods of minutes to hours are largely inherited through their evolutionary history.
+For neutron stars, however, an additional mechanism is required to account for such long rotational periods, since vacuum dipole braking alone cannot spin pulsars down to periods of minutes to hours within Galactic timescales.

-In what follows, we examine how interaction with the ISM can satisfy both conditions.
-We first show how magnetospheric torques from captured ISM material can drive neutron stars from ordinary pulsar periods to $P\sim10^{2}-10^{4}$\,s, and then demonstrate how the same ISM inflow can supply both the particles and the energy reservoir required to sustain ECME at kiloparsec distances.
+In Section~\ref{sec:origin_longP}, we examine how magnetospheric torques arising from captured ISM material can drive neutron stars from ordinary pulsar periods to $P\sim10^{2}-10^{4}$\,s.
+The role of the same ISM inflow in supplying the particles and energy required to sustain ECME is discussed in Section~\ref{sec:injection} for both neutron stars and MWDs.